davidgf/design-patterns-in-ruby/composite.md

 end
 ```

-With this base class we can build complex tasks that behave like a simple one, as it implements the `Task` interface, and also add subtasks with the method `add_sub_task`.
+With this base class we can build complex tasks that behave like a simple one (because it implements the `Task` interface), and also add subtasks with the method `add_sub_task`.
 We'll create the `MakeBatterTask`

 ```ruby
 class MakeBatterTask < CompositeTask